Techmo2/Mach-VM/README.md

 halt
 ```

-Here's an example of a program that multiplies two numbers, then prints the result to the console:
+Here's an example of a program that multiplies two numbers, then prints the result to the console.
 ```lua
 pushn 166.5
 pushn 15